 Cassie Mayweather, a tough homicide detective, and her new partner Sam Kennedy investigate the murder of a woman who has been found strangled and left wrapped in plastic by a riverside.
 Cassie seduces Sam but then he learns that she has difficulty getting on with all her partners and hides demons from her past.
 Behind the killings are two local teens, handsome popular Richard Haywood and geekish introverted Justin Pendleton, who have come together in a pact to commit a murder with a victim chosen at random and forensic evidence planted to implicate school janitor Raymond Feathers.
 Even though the police department is happy to blame Feathers, Cassie is certain the forensics do not add up and goes out on a limb, defying her superiors, to pursue Justin and Richard.

 The idea of a serial killer thriller with Sandra Bullock is something that stops you dead before you even go into the theatre.
-Sandra Bullock has been highly successful in cornering a certain market in romantic comedies.
+At least at this point during the early 2000s, Sandra Bullock had been highly successful in cornering a certain market in romantic comedies.
 All of her appeal is in the cuteness of seeming perpetually flustered and lacking in self-certainty.
-Murder By Numbers is clearly an effort upon Sandra Bullock’s part to expand her range – she even Executive Produces the film – and the part of the emotionally burned-out homicide cop haunted by her past is at about 180o remove from the previous light comedy romantic roles she became identified with.
+Murder By Numbers was clearly an effort upon Sandra Bullock’s part to expand her range – she even Executive Produces the film – and the part of the emotionally burned-out homicide cop haunted by her past is at about 180o remove from the previous light comedy romantic roles she became identified with.

 Certainly, Murder By Numbers is well scripted.
 Intriguingly, it is more of a howdunnit than a whodunnit as the killers are known from the start – in fact, we are introduced to them even before we meet Sandra Bullock.
 Screenwriter Tony Gayton has certainly done his forensics homework, which makes for a story that is moderately absorbing in its unfolding.
 The basic plot of the two male friends who decide to conduct a murder as an experiment in morality reminds of Alfred Hitchcock’s Rope (1948).
 The film also reminds a good deal of the excellent portrait of disturbed youth River’s Edge (1986) – if you like Murder By Numbers is River’s Edge recast as a post-Silence of the Lambs forensic psychology thriller.